VCCRI/VPOT/README.md

  To provide population frequency threshold for selection of variants.

- FORMAT :    PF	<population frequency annotation name in VCF>	Value
+ FORMAT :    PF	<population frequency annotation name in VCF>	<filter Value>

  Example :   PF	ExAC_ALL	0.01